 Split-ratings risk.
-Certain Closed-End Funds held by the Diversified Income Wave Trust and National Municipal Trust may invest in splitrated securities.
+Certain Closed-End Funds held by the trusts may invest in split-rated securities.
 Split-rated securities are those securities that, at the time of investment, are rated below investment-grade by one rating agency, so long as at least one other rating agency rates such securities within the four highest grades (i.e., investment-grade quality).
 This means that a split-rated security may be regarded by one rating agency as having predominately speculative characteristics with respect to the issuer's capacity to pay interest and repay principal, and accordingly subject to a greater risk of default.
 The prices of split-rated securities, in the view of one but not all rating agencies, may be more sensitive than securities without a split-rating to negative developments, such as a decline in the issuer's revenues or a general economic downturn.